Yoshio Koide

+Yoshio Koide (小出 義夫, Koide Yoshio) is a Japanese theoretical physicist specializing in particle physics.
+He is best known for the Koide formula, a relation among the masses of charged leptons that has attracted attention for its surprising accuracy.
+While some physicists regard the formula as potentially significant, others consider it to be a numerical coincidence.

 Early life and education

-Koide earned in 1967 a B.Sc. with major in physics and in 1967 a M.Sc. in Theoretical Elementary Particle Physics from Kanazawa University.
-In 1970, he received his Doctor of Science degree from Hiroshima University with a thesis “On the Two-Body Bound State Problem of Dirac Particles”.
+Koide received a B.Sc. in physics in 1967 from Kanazawa University, followed by an M.Sc. in theoretical elementary particle physics at the same institution later that year.
+In 1970, he was awarded a Doctor of Science degree from Hiroshima University for his thesis “On the Two-Body Bound State Problem of Dirac Particles.”

 Career

 After working as a postdoc in the physics department of Hiroshima University and then a postdoc in the applied mathematics department of Osaka University, he became, from 1972 to 1973, a Lecturer in the School of Science and Engineering, Kinki University, Osaka.
 Koide was Assistant Professor (1973-1977) then Associate Professor (1977-1987) of General Education, Shizuoka Women's University, Shizuoka.
 From April 1987 to March 2007 he was a Professor of Physics at University of Shizuoka, Shizuoka and then retired as professor emeritus.
 In 1986 he was a visiting professor at the University of Maryland and in 2002 a visiting researcher at CERN.
 Koide was from April 2007 to March 2009, a guest professor at Research Institute for Higher Education and Practice, Osaka University, then from April 2009 to March 2011 a guest professor and from April 2011 a guest researcher at Osaka University, and from April 2010 a professor, Department of Maskawa Institute, Kyoto Sangyo University, Kyoto.